-Prior to our main experiment presented in this paper, we conducted a much smaller experiment (N=847) that offered some first evidence on unit donation schemes affecting giving behavior and the unit size playing a crucial role.
-The design of this pilot experiment was comparable but employed a much smaller endowment of \$7, a slightly different set of treatments, a different charity with a similar cause, and unit sizes of \$3.5 (a weekly nutritional ration) and \$0.5 (a daily nutritional ration).
-Similar to the results presented in Section 4, the unit donation scheme with the large unit size (\$3.5) significantly decreased giving on the extensive margin, while the unit donation scheme with the small unit size (\$0.5) led to a significant increase compared to the money donation scheme.
-Differences for average donations were large in relative terms (up to 21% of the average donation in the money donation scheme) but not statistically significant.
+Prior to our main experiment presented in this paper, we conducted a much smaller experiment (N = 865) that offered some first evidence on unit donation schemes affecting giving behavior and the unit size playing a crucial role.
+The design of this pilot experiment was comparable but employed a nominally smaller but certain endowment of \$7, a slightly different set of treatments, a different charity with a similar cause, and unit sizes of \$3.5 (a weekly nutritional ration) and \$0.5 (a daily nutritional ration).
+Similar to the results presented in Section 4, the unit donation scheme with the large unit size (\$3.5) significantly decreased giving on the extensive margin, while the unit donation scheme.
+Differences in average donations were not statistically significant but as in our main experiment, the highest level among the pure donation schemes was achieved by the unit donation scheme with the large unit size.
 Due to raised concerns about a potential lack of power, an artificially small endowment, and some other design elements, we decided to conduct a completely new, pre-registered, large-scale experiment with an improved design.
+Details of the pilot experiment are presented in Appendix A.6.